It’s been an

 take someone’s life, as that's the line which separates him from his enemies.
 My

-favorite scene of the whole movie is near the end of his training with the
+favorite scene of the first movie is near the end of his training with the

 greatest student, but there’s one last test … he has to take the life of a